SC-SGS/microtrafficsim/CONTRIBUTING.md

 👍🎉 First off, thanks for your interest in contributing to this project! 🎉👍

-The following is a set of guidelines for contributing to microtrafficsim.
+The following is a set of (style) guidelines for contributing to microtrafficsim.
 Feel free to propose changes to this document in a pull request.